calvitro/crocs-website/content/english/sections/testimonial.md

 ---
 enable: true
 title: "Project Highlights"
-description: "A snapshot of some of our exciting work"
+description: "A snapshot of some of our recent work"

 # Projects
 projects: